devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0/APIM-4.2.0-Advanced-Lab02_Deploy-APIM-Pattern-01/step4/step4.md

     `cp mysql-connector-java-8.0.27.jar apim1/wso2am-4.2.0/repository/components/lib/`{{execute}}

+  - Import the nginx public certificate to the APIM truststore.
+This is because there could be scenarios whethere APIM trying to call some services through the load balancer.

+    `keytool -importcert -file nginx.crt -keystore apim1/wso2am-4.2.0/repository/resources/security/client-truststore.jks -alias nginx`{{execute}}

 - Create the second API Manager

   - Make a copy of the apim1 directory to create the second APIM instance